Get your hands on the Z-axis values that give shape to any Terrain model imported with Plex-Earth 5D in a few easy steps.

 Keep in mind that the coordinate format depends on the units specified during the Georeferencing process.

-With Plex-Earth 5D, it is now easier than ever to have a clear view of your project site's shape and morphology from the comfort of your office.
-The best part though is the fact that this is just one of the many reasons why you are missing out if you haven't tried it out yet.
-Start your free trial here today, and see for yourselves.
+With Plex-Earth, it is now easier than ever to have a clear view of your project site's shape and morphology from the comfort of your office.